processone/docs.ejabberd.im/content/admin/guide/configuration.md

     17:10:52.858 [error] unknown option 'db_typ' for module 'mod_roster' will be likely ignored, available options are: 'access', 'db_type', 'iqdisc', 'managers', 'store_current_id', 'versioning'

-Unknown options are not ignored at the moment in order to make legacy third-party modules working.
+Unknown options are not ignored at the moment in order to make legacy third-party modules work.
 Make sure you respect indentation (YAML is sensitive to this) or you will get pretty cryptic errors.

 ### Legacy Configuration File